The Family McMullen: Production

 Principal photography on The Family McMullen began in April 2025 in New York and New Jersey, with Edward Burns, Connie Britton, and Michael McGlone reprise their roles from the first film, Tracee Ellis Ross, Juliana Canfield, Pico Alexander, Brian d'Arcy James, and Halston Sage joining the cast.
 In September 2025, Fathom Entertainment acquired the distribution rights to the film, partnering with Warner Bros.
 Pictures.

 Release

 The film was released in the United States on October 15, 2025, for one night only.
+The film premiered on HBO Max in the United States on December 5 of that year.